U.S. Homeland Security probes possible abuse in Twitter summons case

 "DHS OIG is also reviewing potential broader misuse of summons authority at the department," he added.

 Wyden's office posted the letter online.
 A representative for Roth could not immediately be reached for comment.
+CBP officials also could not be reached.
 A Twitter spokeswoman declined to comment.
+(Reporting by David Ingram; Editing by Tom Brown)